Hear how recent migrants found their move to New Zealand and why they love their new home.

 Named after its two main rivers the Manawatu-Whanganui region is predominately an agricultural region, with close links to Massey University, famed for its agriculture faculty.

 New Zealand’s capital city, built on dramatic hills surrounding one of the southern hemisphere’s largest deep water ports.
-In 2011 Lonely Planet called it the world’s “coolest little capital".

 The Marlborough region is famous for its fjord-like Marlborough Sounds and it's vineyards thrive in one of our sunniest spots.